B1AAB/EBA/website/docs/contribute/design-decisions.md

   Graph databases are purpose-built for the complex queries this dataset requires, such as efficiently retrieving _n_-hop neighbors of a given node.
-  We chose Neo4j specifically because of its wide adoption, and flexible licensing, offering both a free community edition and scalable production-grade solutions.
+  We chose Neo4j specifically because of its wide adoption, and flexible licensing that offers both a free community edition and scalable production-grade solutions.
-  It is ideal for a wide spectrum of applications, which is why we provide Neo4j-based solutions.

 - **Other Formats We Considered**
   - **[np.memmap](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html):**
     We tested this disk-based binary format,
     which is designed to minimize RAM usage.
-    While promising, it was too slow for the random-access queries required by our graph sampling algorithms,
+    While promising, it was too slow for the random-access queries required by our graph sampling algorithms
-    a critical part of our workflow.
+    (e.g., fetch neighbors of a given root at _n_-hop distance).

   - **Relational Databases (e.g., PostgreSQL):**
     Relational databases were efficient for indexed lookups (e.g., retrieving a script's details by its address); however, their performance degraded significantly on graph traversal queries, which are generally implemented using nested INNER JOINs.
-    This approach was not scalable for our primary use case: sampling hundreds of thousands of multi-hop communities.
+    Similar to `np.memmap`, this approach did not scale for sampling neighbors of hundreds of thousands of root nodes.